 Dynamic Cognitive States: Beyond Averages

 Most research on memory performance averages across trials or individuals, assuming that “poor” performers simply have less ability.
-We challenge this static approach: We track fluctuations in attentional and brain states, and ask how transient shifts in attentional states across time impact what we learn and later remember.
-By monitoring these changes across time, we see that lapses, shifts in conflict, and reward can alter what gets remembered.
+We challenge this static approach: We track fluctuations in attentional and brain states, and ask how they impact what we learn and later remember.
 This dynamic, state-based approach reveals subtle modulators of memory that are hidden when using traditional averages.
-We also uncover how memory dynamically interacts with other cognitive processes, such as attention, conflict monitoring, and decision-making, and how these interactions are further shaped by neuromodulators that regulate brain states over time.
+We are recruiting graduate students to help us build this line of research in the lab, focusing on fluctuations in attention, arousal and curiosity and its impact on learning.

 Key Publications